eworm-de/routeros-scripts/doc/hotspot-to-wpa.md

 --------------------

 Now let the users connect and login to the hotspot.
-After that the devices (identified by MAC address) can connect to the WPA2 network, using the passphrase from hotspot credentials.
+After that the devices (identified by MAC address) can connect to the WPA network, using the passphrase from hotspot credentials.

 See also